able93/ncmap/README.md

 ncmap 1.0 can be downloaded for Windows, and the executable file on: [ncmap](https://drive.google.com/file/d/1PlgEWM3EM16GjFrUd0IiVno6uHUHnOFm/view?usp=drive_link) or [maprams](https://maprams.wixsite.com/maprams/)

+If you have ncmap installed on your system, you can just download the latest update here: [ncmap](https://drive.google.com/file/d/1NaBL5rQknkyVkeDIoXrMYN2HYjOChx5K/view?usp=drive_link)

 Installation

 The installation is straightforward.
 After the executable file is downloaded, the user can right-click and run as administrator or double-click the executable file and allow the application to be installed on the desktop.
 After a successful installation, the application can be opened from Windows Start.